 5 Truths about Birth Control All Women Should Know

-But in light of the obvious and seemingly okay reasons to take birth control (to prevent pregnancy), its reported 60 percent of women use birth control for noncontraceptive reasons.
-This includes for reasons such as a painful or irregular period, heavy menstrual bleeding, fibroids, endometriosis, PCOS, and even hormonal acne and unwanted hair growth.
+But in light of the obvious reason to take birth control (to prevent pregnancy), its reported that 60 percent of women use birth control for noncontraceptive reasons.
+This includes for reasons such as a painful or irregular period, heavy menstrual bleeding, fibroids, endometriosis, ovarian cyst, PCOS, and even hormonal acne and unwanted hair growth.

-1. Hormonal birth control causes major nutrient deficiencies
+1. Hormonal birth control is responsible for nutrient deficiencies

 Hormonal birth control puts women at a much higher risk of developing many nutrient defiencies.
 Some of the nutrients and minerals birth control has proven to deplete are folate (B9), vitamin B6 and B12, zinc, selenium, phosorous, magnesium and coenzyme 10.
 Not only does birth control disrupts women's nutrient stores, but they also disrupt the delicate balance of minerals in the body.